aadilsarfaraz30/aadilsarfaraz30/README.md

 - 👋 Hi, I’m Aadil Sarfaraz
-- 👀 I’m interested in web development
+- 👀 I’m React js developer
-- 🌱 I’m currently learning react js
+- 🌱 Love to learn about new technology
-- 💞️ I’m actively looking for a job in react js development.
+- 💞️ Currently working in Statusneo.